Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 ```
 sudo su -
 ```
-## Login to EC2 Primary node and execute following commands
-- Login to all the EC2 nodes over SSH using public IP address and clone cortx-re repository and switch to `solutions/community-deploy` directory.
+- Login to all the nodes over SSH using public IP address and clone cortx-re repository and switch to `solutions/community-deploy` directory.
 **Note:** Follow similar command for worker nodes
 ```
 CORTXRE=$PWD/cortx-re/solutions/community-deploy